holoviz/lumen/doc/getting_started/core_concepts.md

 ```
 :::

+At minimum each `Layout` must declare a `title` and a set of `views`.
 Each view can be of a different type, but a good starting point is the `hvPlotView`.
 This view type allows you to produce [many different types of plots](https://hvplot.holoviz.org/reference/index.html) available from the [hvPlot](https://hvplot.holoviz.org/) library, just by specifying the `kind` parameter.

 In your tutorial, the final dashboard included two `kinds` - scatter and histogram: